 2. Have Four Versions of Stories

-Yes stories and product details are what make your luxury goods unique, but the four personalities demand that the story be shaped to their individual styles.
-That means cut it down so Drivers quickly see why it’s the best, stretch it out with reams of information so Analyticals know how it’s the best.
-Expressives want you to explain its uniqueness, and Amiables want to know how popular it is and which celebrities have endorsed it.
+Yes, stories and product details are what make your luxury goods unique, but the four basic shopper personalities demand that the story be shaped to their individual styles.
+That means to shorten the story, so Driver types quickly see why it’s the best, and stretch it out with reams of information so Analytical types know how it’s the best.
+Expressives want you to explain its uniqueness, and Amiable types want to know how popular it is and which celebrities have endorsed it.

 3. Address Smartphones

 4. Know All The Brands

-Whether you sell cars or cashmere, the new luxury buyer is a player; their connections, brains, talent or looks got them their money.
-Salespeople must notice the brands that these customers are already wearing, from the Jimmy Choo shoes on their girlfriend’s feet to the Omega Seamaster watch on his wrist.
-Premium customers appreciate talking to people who know the difference in feel, in smell, in taste and in service.
-If they don’t sense this shared appreciation, those customers won’t respect any advice or goodwill-building the employee has to offer.
+Whether you sell cars or cashmere, today's luxury buyer is a player; their connections, brains, talent, or looks got them their money.
+Salespeople must notice the brands these customers are already wearing, from the Jimmy Choo shoes on her feet to the Omega Seamaster watch on his wrist.
+Premium customers appreciate talking to people who know the difference in feel, in smell, in taste, and in service.
+If they don’t sense this shared appreciation, those customers won’t respect any advice or goodwill-building the employee offers.
 They’ll remain nameless.

-Goodwill building is what is typically missing in many retailers.
-That’s why increasingly premium brands are turning to me to help them upgrade and reboot their customer experience.
+Goodwill building is what is typically missing for many retailers.
+Increasingly, premium brands are turning to me to help them upgrade and reboot their customer experience.

-If you are a such a brand, contact me and let me help you using my retail sales training program to create exceptional experiences for your customers like I've done with many premium brands, so you can keep your customers returning.
+If you are such a brand, contact me and let me help you using my retail sales training program to create exceptional experiences for your customers like I've done with many premium brands, so you can keep your customers returning.